Discrete Envy-free Division of Necklaces and Maps: Two Dimensional Divisions: a Grid of Beads

-Our strategy is as follows.
+Our strategy to move the remaining non-integral edges is as follows.
 Suppose we have at least one non-integral vertical edge somewhere in our envy-free division.
-We describe a sliding process such that: \begin{itemize} \item we stay envy-free at all times, \item any time two non-integral vertical edges collide, we consider the two edges to have merged into a single edge (and sliding the resulting edge corresponds to the underlying edges moving together as a group), and \item any time a non-integral vertical edge becomes integral, we no longer slide them. \end{itemize} When two non-integral edges collide or a non-integral vertical edge becomes integral, the number of non-integral vertical edges decreases by $1$; we can then repeat this process until all non-integral vertical edges become integral.
+We describe a sliding process such that: \begin{itemize} \item we stay envy-free at all times, \item any time a non-integral edge slides into another, we consider the two edges to have merged into a single edge (and sliding the resulting edge corresponds to the underlying edges moving together as a group), and \item any time a non-integral edge becomes integral, we no longer slide it. \end{itemize} When a non-integral edge slides into another edge or becomes integral, the number of non-integral edges decreases by one; we can then repeat this process until all non-integral edges become integral.
 Thus, it suffices to show that we can always perform this sliding process without losing the envy-free property.

-Consider any square $S$ with non-integral vertical edges going through it, desired by player $P$.
+Consider any bead $S$ with non-integral vertical edges going through it, desired by player $P$.
 Say that $S$ is \emph{contested} by $Q$ if $Q$'s piece contains part of $S$.
 Let the set of players contesting $S$ contain $P_1$ and $P_2$ (recall that neither can be $P$).
 We say we \emph{donate from $P_1$ to $P_2$ through $S$} if we slide the non-integral vertical edges through $S$ in a (unique) way that the $P_1$ piece in $S$ decreases at a constant speed, the $P_2$ piece in $S$ increases at the same constant speed, and the other pieces in $S$ stay at constant size.
-The key point is that since we are in an envy-free allocation, donating from $P_1$ to $P_2$ through $S$ either causes the number of non-integral edges to decrease (which happens exactly when the $P_1$ part of $S$ becomes empty), in which case we are done, or gets stuck when the $P$-cake allocated to $P_2$ equals the $P$-cake allocated to $P$, in which case any further donation would make $P$ envious of $P_2$.
+Donating from $P_1$ to $P_2$ through $S$ keeping the division envy-free results in one of the following: \begin{itemize} \item the $P_1$ part of $S$ becomes empty, which causes the number of non-integral edges to decrease, or \item $P$ values $P_2$'s piece exactly equal to her own, in which case any further donation to $P_2$ from $P_1$ would make $P$ envious of $P_2$. \end{itemize}